ikernunezca/CmmD/README.md

 # CmmD: Constant Multiplex network Module Detector
-CmmD is an tool for R that runs the MolTi community detection algorithm (Didier et al. 2018) and computes the "CmmD" analysis for the network community structures obtained.
-This "CmmD" analysis just looks for all the nodes of the multiplex network that are consistently found in the same community while changing MolTi's reslution parameter, a value that can be set in order to tune the number of communities found when running the algortihm.
+CmmD is a R tool that runs MolTi community detection algorithm (Didier et al. 2018) and computes the "CmmD" analysis for the network community structures obtained.
+This "CmmD" analysis looks for all the nodes of the multiplex network that are consistently found in the same community while changing MolTi's reslution parameter, a value that can be set in order to tune the number of communities found when running the algortihm.

 ## How to Install CmmD